sqlmapproject/sqlmap/shell/README.txt

 has to be done prior to their usage by sqlmap, but if you want to have access to their original source code use the decrypt functionality of the ../extra/cloak/cloak.py utility.

-To prepare the original scripts to the cloacked form use this command: find backdoor.* uploader.* -type f -exec python ../extra/cloak/cloak.py -i '{}' \;
+To prepare the original scripts to the cloaked form use this command: find backdoor.* uploader.* -type f -exec python ../extra/cloak/cloak.py -i '{}' \;

 To get back them into the original form use this: